hyperjeff/articles/README.md

 * An install script / makefile
 * Add screenshots in Readme
 * Nice full explanation including file and folder naming conventions.
+* Better naming of scripts, and perhaps some unifying and refactoring

 -Jeff